monsterkodi/ko/README.md

 - **⌘S** (while the search-results view has focus) will save all pending changes in open **and** closed files
 - deleting lines from the search results will **not** remove them from their original files
 - changes from the editor are not yet propagated to old search results
-    - this means: only edit and save **fresh** search results
+    - this means: only edit and save **fresh** search results!
-- this is a very powerful feature but not tested thoroughly and probably not working correctly in all cases!
+- this is a very powerful feature but not tested thoroughly yet and probably not working correctly in all cases!
 - use at your own risk! backup your files!

 ![search](img/search.png)